Board Member Application and Renewal

 Renew Board Member Appointment

-Board members serving GVSU charter schools are required to renew their appointment at the end of each three-year term.
+Board members serving GVSU charter public schools are required to renew their appointment at the end of each three-year term.
 Board members looking to continue their service can do so by completing the Board Member Renewal Application online.
 GVSU greatly appreciates your continued dedication to helping kids!